SeanStraus21/gnoll-raider/Documentation/Development Log.md

  - 6. Probably this will take the whole two weeks, but you really need to crank out at least a few levels to include the new system
 	 - bigger and better chambers with modern collisions
 	 - loading screen system for large levels
+	Conclusion: Well, this was a good sprint over all.
+We did not count on the level editor giving us so much trouble, and integrating the new system took much longer than expected.
+However, we were still able to finish it in time to get a decent chunk of AI programming done.
+The only real problem with this sprint was that we got a little burned out at the end and went back to doing concept art.
+However, such things should not really be avoided, even if they could be. besides, I think a graphical update is overdue. incidentally, we adjusted the hitboxes, but this means very little since the combat system is still so primitive.
+We finally programmed in the new HUD too (part of it anyway).

+### Sprint 09:
+Start Date: 01/10/2016
+End Date: 01/23/2016

+##### Sprint 09 Goals
+ - 1. Enemy AI
+	 - Complete the basic single player AI
+	 - set up general path finding function
+	 - Implement stealth detection
+	 - Implement camp AI
+	 - implement dynamic group creation
+	 - After finishing the basic guard-type AI, create variants for wandering monsters and stuff
+	 - test in multiplayer
+ - 2. Combat Improvement
+	 - change the way attacking works (pathing, timing etc.)
+	 - make attacks change depending on things like is_airborne and is_jumping
+	 - add graphical indicators to show when a unit is being damaged or knocked back
+	 - add abilities that work
+ - 3. Complete at least one Dungeon
+	 - set up the overworld map better than it is (show information and stuff)
+	 - set up the dungeon generation algorithm to include things like minibosses, bonus objectives, gold count etc.
+	 - put the staircase back in
+	 - create a victory indicator or something
+ - 4. Graphical tinkering
+	 - Fix that obnoxious bug with the tile depth
+	 - experiment with large enemies to make sure they work ok
+	 - fix all the menus that look like they were made by a six year old